ThibaultLatrille/GenotypePhenotypeFitness/README.md

 _Theoretical population biology_, Volume 142, pages 57-66\
 https://doi.org/10.1016/j.tpb.2021.09.005

+**LaTeX for the manuscript and figures are available at https://github.com/ThibaultLatrille/PhD/tree/master/GenotypePhenotypeFitness**

 ---

 This repository is meant to provide the necessary scripts and data to reproduce the figures shown in the manuscript.